ocaml/dune/doc/hacking.rst

   module types.

 - Avoid qualifying constructors and record fields.
-Instead, add type annotations to the type being matched on or being constructed.
-E.g.
+Instead, add type annotations to the type being matched on or being constructed, e.g.,

 Bad: